Perhaps the easiest and way to reduce bias in promotions is to use a promotion bias spreadsheet.

 You may notice patterns in who is getting promoted you wouldn’t notice before.
 I’ve used this in the past to notice that we were promoting senior engineers more heavily than junior engineers (we ended up rethinking some of our promotions as a result), and also used it to notice some women we weren’t promoting that really deserved it.

 You may very well come out of the meeting having an unequal result.
-That can be okay, as long as you’ve given the results a hard look, and asked your team to think carefully about their rationale for hiring.
-This forces you to think carefully about who you’re promoting and why.
+That can be okay, as long as you’ve given the results a hard look, and asked your team to think carefully about their rationale for promotion.

 For this reason, this technique works even if you don’t have statistical relevance or a large sample size.
 The purpose is to force analysis, not to force an outcome.